Shiska/rotations/README.md

 For additional functions use: `#include <rotation_misc>`
 And if you want the easy way use: `#include <rotation_extra>`
 It applies the basic functions for players, objects and vehicles.
 Note: Vehicle related function only work if occupied due to [GetVehicleRotationQuat](https://wiki.sa-mp.com/wiki/GetVehicleRotationQuat).
+Note: If you want to use the DynamicObject functions you need to include `rotation_extra` after `streamer`

 Check the reference for further information.